danishprakash/danishpraka.sh/pages/about.md

 ---
 layout: post
-title:
+title: About
 ---

 # work

 Hi! my name is Danish.
 I'm a software engineer by profession, I currently work at <a href="https://suse.com/" target="_blank">SUSE</a> focusing on container technologies.
 Before this, I spent 4 years at <a href="https://www.hackerrank.com" target="_blank">HackerRank</a> working on the core remote code execution service using technologies such as Kubernetes, Containers and Go.
-Before that, I interned at <a href="https://atlan.com" target="_blank">SocialCops (Atlan)<a/> where I also worked on developing tooling for internal use working mostly with Python.
+Before that, I interned at <a href="https://atlan.com" target="_blank">SocialCops (Atlan)</a> where I also worked on developing tooling for internal use working mostly with Python.

 I'm interested in distributed systems, developer tooling, infrastructure engineering (cloud-native infrastructure) and programming languages.
 I've experience working with systems solving problems involving performance optimizations, scaling, monitoring and alerting.
 I've past experience writing Go and Python professionally while also dabbling a little with DevOps (deployment and infrastructure).